 The 1996 Amendment to the Safe Drinking Water Act (SDWA) requires that an annual Consumer Confidence Report be issued to customers of our water utility.
 The purpose of this regulation is to provide water quality information using compliance data from the prior calendar year.
-This report was published in the Delavan Enterprise on April 18, 2013.
-If you would be interested in receiving a copy of this report, please contact our Utility office (262) 728-5585 ext 117.
+This report is published in the Delavan Enterprise annually.
+If you would be interested in receiving a copy of this report, please contact the City office (262) 728-5585.

 NEW WATER RESTRICTION REGULATIONS

 November 14, 2006, the Common Council passed and adopted an Ordinance to provide for the conservation of water and standby restrictions on water use.

 The intent of this Ordinance is to “prevent overuse of the City’s water resources, to avoid substantial depletion of the water table and to ensure a safe and secure potable water supply to the public and sufficient water supply for fire protection purposes, during periods of adverse conditions such as droughts, equipment failures, electrical interruptions, system maintenance or other conditions which might interfere with the regular water supply to the community”.

 If an emergency condition is determined by the Director of Utilities, implementation of restrictions will be placed in effect over the water use for landscaping, lawn watering purposes, and residential hand washing of motor vehicles.